tylerlong/NeoEditor/README.md

 60. detect file change and reload file
 61. integrate terminal
     1. this is great while it's very hard
-65. double click selection behaviour not the same as other editors.
-    1. I am sure that it's Ace's bug
 71. more language icons
 72. switch tabs, change file highlight in left file tree.
 73. drag & drop to reorder tabs